 I had started in Greece in early June, sailing on a small yacht with 10 others – a trip that I signed onto in San Francisco at a travel show in April, very inexpensive $450 for a week, lunches included.
 They are still around (Seascape-Sailing.com).
 We started at Leros in the southern Agean so I flew to Amsterdam from SF, then after a few days of partying, I flew direct to Samos.
 After my first ever night in Greece on Samos, I took a hydrofoil in the early morning to Leros, about a 3-hour trip.
 I remember that I could not find the yacht on the harbor when I arrived, and became a bit worried – but after talking with locals I was told there was a smaller harbor on the other side of the island – and took a taxi there, and easily found the boat.
 The crew was Australian with female skipper and male first mate; the other guests were from the mid-west and all knew each other.
-I got to sleep in the forward hole by myself, which I enjoyed.
+I got to sleep in the forward hole, called the V berth, by myself, which I enjoyed.
 We all got along nicely as we visited some of the Agean islands – but there wasn’t a lot of wind so going was slow.
 In the late afternoons, we would dock at a harbor of an island, and then have dinner together at a harbor restaurant.
 The skipper and her mate were familiar with the restaurants and we often had very special treatment.
 Meals were usually less than $10 each and fantastic!

 A key stopover on our trip was the island of Patmos.
 On the way there, I dropped my camera on the deck, breaking it.
 When we arrived, I brought it to the local camera store and gave it to them, as a gift.
 I remember dropping the mooring line into the harbor as we arrived – and the first mate had to jump in and fish it out.
 I don’t think he liked me much.
 There was one women on board with whom I became close friends.
 She was an anesthesiologist (married) and we would have breakfast together on the various islands.
 One day we didn’t, and she came back to the boat very sad and said she missed me!
 Upon our departure, we held each other very dearly to say goodbye.
 Departure for me was onto a hydrofoil back to Samos.
 I stayed in Samos for a few days, finding that I was exhausted, and needed time to get accustomed to walking on land again.